FIU Retiree Association

 - Login to PantherSoft HR Employee Self Service.

-- Select Employee Records Forms > Employment Verification Form.
+- Navigate to Employee > Employee Resources > Employee Forms > Employee Records Forms > Employment Verifcication Form.

 Requests will be processed within 48 to 72 hours.